-Connect can use email servers both as source and destinations.
-With an email source, Connect will strip the email attachments from the message and process the attachments through a channel.
-With email servers used as a destination, Connect will send each file processed in a channel to an SMTP server as an attachment to a number of email addresses.
-A custom email subject and message body can also be made.
+Connect can use email servers both as source and destination.
+With an email source, Connect strips the email attachments from the message and processes the attachments through a channel.
+With email servers used as a destination, Connect sends each file processed in a channel to an SMTP server as an attachment to a number of email addresses.
+You can also define a custom email subject and message body.

 Creating a mail server connection

-Name: Enter a descriptive name for the mail server here.
+Name: Enter a short descriptive name for the mail server.

-Protocol: Choose Mail Server from the drop-down list.
+Protocol: Select Mail Server from the drop-down list.

-Host name: Type in the host name or IP address of the mail server here.
+Host Name: Enter the mail server's host name or IP address here.

-If you plan to have Connect use the mail server as a source for a channel - i.e. to fetch emails and attachments from the server, you must check the Enable mail pickup option.
-Then you will have to choose the protocol to use (POP or IMAP) and optionally choose whether the email server is configured to communicate on a secure connection.
-The port number will change according to your choice, but you can also set the port number manually if your server uses a non-standard port.
+Select Enable mail pickup for Connect to use the mail server as a source for a channel (i.e., to retrieve emails and attachments from the server).
+You must also select which protocol to use (POP or IMAP) and, optionally, choose whether the email server is configured to communicate on a secure connection.
+The port number will change according to your choice, or you can set the port number manually if your server uses a non-standard port.

-If this email server should be used for mail delivery of files, i.e. as a destination, you need to tick the Enable mail sending checkbox.
-Choose the port number and optionally whether the server uses a secure connection.
-If the outgoing mail server requires authentication, you should also tick that checkbox and then set the account information when you proceed to create the distribution lists in the next step.
+- Select Enable mail sending if this email server will be used for mail delivery of files (i.e., as a destination).
+Choose the port number and, optionally, if the server uses a secure connection.
+If the outgoing mail server requires authentication, select Requires authentication and set the account information when you proceed to create the distribution lists in the next step.